borgbox/react-kubernetes-seed/README.md

 # Run docker image

+## Build image(the period must be part of the command)
-~ docker build -t react-typescript-seed
+~ docker build -t react-typescript-seed .

+## Run image
+docker run --rm -it -p 8080:80 react-typescript-seed